reacton-js/reacton/README.md

 export const eventReverse = new Reacton.event()
 ```

-When the **event()** method of the Reaction function is called as a constructor, it returns a new [fragment of the document](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment), which is the source and recipient of user events.
+When the **event()** method of the Reacton function is called as a constructor, it returns a new [fragment of the document](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment), which is the source and recipient of user events.

 Now make changes to the *index.html* file, as shown below: